sourmash-bio/sourmash/doc/using-sourmash-a-guide.md

 (unless you are working with very large metagenomes) the resulting signature files will still be quite small.

-We suggest including k=31 or k=51.  k=51 gives you the most stringent matches, and has very few false positives. k=31 may be more sensitive at the genus level.
+We suggest including k=31 and k=51.  k=51 gives you the most stringent matches, and has very few false positives. k=31 may be more sensitive at the genus level.